 Do you have a bed?

 I bet you do.

 Then why not start renting your micro-apartment on week-ends when you go away so that your Airbnb income could even start paying for your weekend trip somewhere?

 Why not rent your home on Airbnb while you are in Mexico to pay for your entire trip?

-You don’t have a spare bed?
+You do not have a spare bed?